 The cathedrals are built in typical Russian Orthodox style and the huge Tsar canon and Tsar bell were impressive.
 I also spent some time in the park and relaxed a bit.

 If possible, visit the Kremlin without your daypack, as it’s mandatory to leave it at the clerk room.
 And they will charge you extra for it.
 You better spend that money on a guide or useful guidebook to understand the history and importance of the Kremlin.
+You can also book a tour to get the inside scoop of the Kremlin.

 For another story on Moscow, check Erikatravels.com with her Summer Day in Moscow.